 Hit count accuracy

-For optimal performance, set the property value slightly above the expected hit count.
-If you do not require precise hit counts, set it to a low value.
+For optimal performance set the property value slightly above the expected hit count.
+If you do not require accurate hit counts, set it to a low value.

 2.1.3.
 Iteration